Warped cones, (non-)rigidity, and piecewise properties, with a joint appendix with Dawid Kielak: Quasi-isometry induced by one map

-in particular $\delta(\gamma, \cdot)$ is a function $Y\to B(e, C|\gamma| + A)$ into a finite set.
-To confirm its continuity, it suffices to observe that the inverse image of a point is always closed.

-Now recall that we assumed that $Y$ is connected.
+Now recall that we assumed $Y$ to be connected.
 A continuous function $\delta(\gamma, \cdot)$ from a connected space to a discrete space must be constant.
-Note that by definition $\delta$ is a cocycle, that is, it satisfies:
+By definition $\delta$ is a cocycle, that is, it satisfies: